Montrose School: Sports

-Montrose offers seven varsity sports, plus club sports and other athletic offerings.
+Montrose offers nine varsity sports, plus club sports and other athletic offerings.
 During fall, soccer, field hockey, volleyball and cross country are offered.
-Basketball, ski club and indoor track are offered during the winter season, and lacrosse, softball, and track and field club during the spring.
+Basketball, ski club and indoor track are offered during the winter season, and lacrosse, softball, and track and field during the spring.
 Students are encouraged to start a club if they would like to see another sport on the Montrose campus.

 Music and drama program

 The Montrose Players put on three major productions each year: a middle school musical, an upper school play and an all-school musical.
 There are also two major music productions annually.
 These concerts include pieces from The Upper School and Middle School Chorus, Tone Chimes, Instrumental Ensemble and the school's a cappella groups.
 Montrose School has two a cappella groups, the Treblemakers (upper school) and the Clef Hangers (middle school).